zhouzhengyang/zhou-zhengyang-webdev/README.md

+# Introduction
-1. My name is Zhengyang Zhou, and I’m a fourth-year undergraduate student in Computer Science program at Northeastern University.
+My name is Zhengyang Zhou, and I’m a fourth-year undergraduate student in Computer Science program at Northeastern University.
 Previously, I have done my first co-op as a Software Engineering QA at Intuit and I will start my second coop on July 2017.

+# Purpose
-2. The purpose of this repository is for CS4550 Web Development Class; and for Heroku to connect with this repository to generate Web App.
+The purpose of this repository is for CS4550 Web Development Class; and for Heroku to connect with this repository to generate Web App.

-Links:
+# Links
 Root to the hosted environment on Heroku: https://zhou-zhengyang-webdev.herokuapp.com/ Link to your project: (I'll come back to this)
 Link to your assignment: (I'll come back to this)

-# web-dev-template
+# Web-dev-template
 1. git clone https://github.com/jannunzi/web-dev-template.git
 1. cd web-dev-template
 1. npm install